 - Instability in the joint

 - Muscle tissue loss

-- Generalized body inflammation due to metal toxicity, tissue breakdown or infection which can lead to rashes, headaches, fatigue and other symptoms
+- Body inflammation due to metal toxicity, tissue breakdown, or infection s

 Metal-on-metal Hip Implants and the 510(k) Approval Pathway

 The FDA classifies medical devices into three categories based on patient risk.
 Class I and II devices present less risk to the patient.
 A Class III device, such as an implanted device, presents a much greater risk in the event of a malfunction.

 These devices are capable of causing permanent changes.
 Hip implants are Class III devices which would normally require an application for Premarket Approval (PMA) in order to be offered for use in the US market.

 PMA applications require that clinical studies are completed and submitted to the FDA along with numerous other documents regarding design, components, and manufacturing data.

 The FDA has an alternative pathway known as 510(k).
 This is generally used only for Class I and II devices unless the manufacturer of a Class III device shows that a new product is substantially similar to and not substantially different from products that is already approved for use.

 This pathway is generally intended for upgrades and minor manufacturing improvements.
 Unfortunately, the FDA allowed the manufacturer of the first metal-on-metal hip implant device to be exempt from PMA requirements.